Create a real-time map

 In the example image, central New Mexico was chosen as a possible area of high pressure due to its lack of rainfall, low-lying (dark-colored) clouds, and generally clockwise winds (although the wind does not move in a uniformly clockwise pattern).

 - In the Add Features pane, click Text.
 Click the map where you think the pressure is low, type L, and press Enter.
 Make the map note larger.

 In the example image, Louisiana was chosen as a possible area of low pressure.
 Not only does it have high precipitation and high (white) clouds, but winds also move generally counterclockwise around it.

 - Add two more map notes, one for another area of predicted high pressure and one for another area of predicted low pressure.

-Next, you'll symbolize your pressure layer to see if your predictions were accurate.
+Next, you'll symbolize your pressure layer to see whether your predictions were accurate.

 - On the ribbon, click Details.
-Turn off all layers except Pressure Predictions and turn on the NOAA METAR Pressure layer.
+In the Contents pane, turn off all layers except Pressure Predictions and turn on the NOAA METAR Pressure layer.

 Like the precipitation layer, you'll symbolize this layer based on an attribute, with different colors for different levels of pressure.

 - Point to the NOAA METAR Pressure layer and click the Change Style button.
 In the Change Style pane, for Choose an attribute to show, choose Altimeter Pressure (Millibars).